Washer Dryer FAQ’s

 Where Should I Put My Washer Dryer?

-If you have a freestanding washer dryer and aren’t short of available floor space then you have quite a few options.
-Common locations to position this appliance within the home include the kitchen, the utility room, or even the garage.
-Ultimately this is dependent on where your washer dryer hook ups are located, if it’s a vented or non-vented model, and where you think the most practical location will be.
+If you have a freestanding washer dryer and aren’t short of floor space then you have quite a few options.
+The most common locations for washer dryers include the kitchen, the utility room, and sometimes even the garage.
+Ultimately this depends on where your water and electrical outlets are and how much useable space you have.

-The answers above will help you find the right washer dryer for you.
-If you have any other questions regarding our range, or would like any additional information about any of our washer dryers, you can contact us to find out more.
+The answers to our washer dryer FAQ’s above should help you choose the right washer dryer to suit your needs.
+If you have any other questions, or would like any more information about our washer dryers, please contact our sales team.
+Our team of experts are on hand to help!